devlooped/gh-sponsors/readme.md

   signing-in with your GitHub account both on the CLI and on github.com to authenticate with SponsorLink backend for signing.
 * `gh sponsors validate`: checks if the current manifest is valid and not expired.
+* `gh sponsors remove`: removes all associated environment variables and backend information for the current user.

 > NOTE: running `gh sponsors` invokes the `sync` command.